PRIORITIES

 Metro is building out a regional transportation network.
 Major projects in the Third District will connect our communities to the region.

 • Metro’s plan for better transit includes more rail service in the heart of the San Fernando Valley.
-The East San Fernando Valley Light Rail Project will improve connections and access to key destinations while connecting transit users to the growing network in the San Fernando Valley.
+The East San Fernando Valley (ESFV) Light Rail Project will improve connections and access to key destinations while connecting transit users to the growing network in the San Fernando Valley.

 • The voter approved Measure M put forward a plan to help Angelenos cross the natural barrier created by the Santa Monica Mountains that has made traveling between the Valley and the Westside challenging and separated these communities for far too long.